mauricionobrega/platform-scaffold/CONTRIBUTING.md

-# Contributing to Astro
+# Contributing to Progressive Web

 Communication happens in the **#product-web** Slack room.

 All work is managed in [Jira](https://mobify.atlassian.net/secure/RapidBoard.jspa?rapidView=115&projectKey=WEB)

-When contributing a PR in Astro, please branch off of `master` and open up a pull request.
+When contributing a PR to the Progressive Web scaffold, please branch off of `master` and open up a pull request.

 ## Coding Guidelines

-The following section sets out some guidelines for code being submitted to the Astro project.
+The following section sets out some guidelines for code being submitted to the Progressive Web scaffold.
 These are not hard-and-fast rules but rather guidelines that help to make for a consistent and easy-to-learn codebase.

 ### JavaScript